ksjae/KoGPT/README.md

 #### Limitations and bias

+v0.1 may have faulty tokenizers, producing bad outputs.

+v0.2 will be GPT2 with n_ctx of 2048.
+True form of GPT-3 implementation(alternating layers) will not be available within the year.
-If limitations or errors are found, please open an issue.
+If other limitations or errors are found, please open an issue.

 ## Training data